saidvandeklundert/learn/_posts/2021-11-5-calling-rust-from-python.md

         procedure_output = ProcedureOutput.parse_raw(returned_bytes)
 ```

-When we run this, we make a double free:
+After havng Rust free the memory, we attempt to read the same bytes on the Python side.
+When we run this code, we make a double free:

 ```
-root@rust:/python/rust/rust_lib# python3 call_rust_continously_free_mem.py
+root@rust:/python/rust/rust_lib# python3 call_rust_continuously_free_mem.py
 job_id=1 result='success' message='1 host failed' failed_hosts=['server1']
 free(): double free detected in tcache 2
 Aborted
 ```
 ## Closing thoughts

 Using Rust from Python was something I wanted to try out for some time now.
 Even thought I have been studying Rust for a while, completely moving over to Rust made no sense to any of the projects I am involved in right now.
-TIn some cases the libraries I am using are not available in Rust and in other cases the projects I am working are too big to rewrite in Rust.
+In some cases the libraries I am using are not available in Rust and in other cases the projects I am working are too big to rewrite in Rust.
 Also, there is the fact that I am still learning Rust.

 Calling Rust from Python like this paves the way for me to:
 - incorporate Rust in existing Python projects and start small